kavia-common/smart-auditing-system-43233/README.md

 Dependencies are listed in requirements.txt.
 For environment customization, copy .env.example to .env and update as needed.

+## API Docs & Trying Endpoints in Swagger

+- Open API docs at /api/docs/ (Swagger UI) or /api/schema/redoc/ (ReDoc).
+- Auth supported in Swagger:
+  - Session (cookie) auth: Click Authorize and select sessionAuth (cookies).
+Log in at /login/ or /admin/login/.
+Cookies will be sent automatically.
+For POST/PUT/PATCH/DELETE ensure you have a CSRF cookie; hit GET /api/auth/csrf/ once to set csrftoken in your browser cookies.
+  - Token auth: Obtain a token by POSTing username/password to POST /api/auth/token/ (Try it out in Swagger).
+Then click Authorize and set the header as "Token <your_token>".
+  - Basic auth is also available for quick testing.
+- All REST endpoints (including audit) are under /api/audit/ and are fully described with request/response schemas for "Try it out".

 ## Project Title
 Develop UI for data extraction from invoices pdf using computer vision